elisemercury/Duplicate-Image-Finder/README.md

 search = difPy.search(dif)
 ```

-Folder paths can be specified as standalone Python strings, or within a list. `difPy.build()` first builds a collection of images by scanning the provided folders and generating image tensors. `difPy.search()` then starts the search for duplicate image.
+Folder paths can be specified as standalone Python strings, or within a list.
+With `difPy.build()`, difPy first scans the images in the provided folders and builds a collection of images by generating image tensors. `difPy.search()` then starts the search for duplicate images.

 :notebook: For a **detailed usage guide**, please view the official **[difPy Usage Documentation](https://difpy.readthedocs.io/)**.